camptocamp/mooc-openlayers-project/README.md

    npm start
    ```

-in your project directory, and opening the URL [http://localhost:1234/](http://localhost:1234/) in your favorite browser.
+in your project directory.
+You can now test your web mapping application opening the URL [http://localhost:1234/](http://localhost:1234/) in your favorite browser.

 ## Essential concepts seen during the course